These books can teach you how Ayurveda—the sister science of yoga and one of the oldest medical traditions in the world—can help you live well.

 Many of us are living out of balance from our true nature.
 We can feel it on our bodies and minds.
 Something’s off.
 Maybe it’s repeatedly staying up too late at night to work or watch TV, or not eating lunch so that the calories can be saved for an abundant feast at dinner.
 We can’t trick our bodies and minds.
 They have ancient and intuitive wisdom, which we can be tapping into more regularly if we listened and had the tools to proceed.
 This is where Ayurveda can help.

 I discovered Ayurveda in my yoga teacher training in 2010.
-Since then, I have woven Ayurvedic practices into my daily life.
+Since then, I have woven Ayurvedic practices into my daily life and earned an Intro to Ayurveda certification in my 300-hour yoga teacher training at Wild Abundant Life.
 These practices have become even more necessary and important to me as a full-time working mom.

-Discover what Ayurveda can offer you with one of these books, and stay tuned to this site where I’ll share how Ayurveda has helped me live well and how it can help you, too.
+Discover what Ayurveda can offer you with one of these books, and stay tuned to www.JulieGtheYogi.com where I’ll share how Ayurveda has helped me live well and how it can help you, too.

 The Ayurveda Way: 108 Practices from the World's Oldest Healing System for Better Sleep, Less Stress, Optimal Digestion, and More by Ananta Ripa Ajmera One of my favorite books about Ayurveda, this engaging book taught me how to further integrate the beautiful and life-enhancing practices of Ayurveda into everyday life.